Ansible2/sqf-language-rework/configuration/grammars/docs/commands/visibleWatch.md

 Checks if the player has watch opened and visible.
-Keep in mind that the GPS minimap in <See arm Reference 3> also shows the time.
+Keep in mind that the GPS minimap in {{arma3}} also shows the time.

 ---